NomicFoundation/hardhat-ignition-examples/README.md

 # Ignition Usage Examples

-This repository offers a variety of examples demonstrating how to utilize Ignition effectively.
+This repository offers a variety of examples demonstrating how to use Ignition.

 ## Getting Started